mjavier2k/ping-identity-exporter/README.md

 ./ping-identity-exporter --config config.yaml
 ```

-By default, ping-identity-exporter will search for config.yaml at the same directory as the binary
+By default, ping-identity-exporter will search for config.yaml on the same directory as the binary

 ```yml
 listenPort: 9999